Here’s a story about one of our tour clients, named Jabu.

-For her, what’s the price of getting closer to your mission?
+She asks, what’s the price of getting closer to your mission?
 To defining your personal value system so that you can make strategic decisions for work and life?

 Jabu is pretty clear though.
 “That’s a conscious choice, because many people who work crazy hours don’t even have a life.
 For years on end they stop doing things and that’s kind of a sad story, so if you don’t want to be that person this is a way to revitalize your life and have these amazing stories to tell.”

 80 bucks and a dream.

 I founded this company back in the day with a “How to Build a WordPress Website” book from the library, and less than 80 bucks.

 Things have grown from my humble beginnings when my toddler daughter napped beside me and I was starting this company from the ground up.

 I’m now a founder of a travel company with a global team, get to work with my best buds, and I have amazing clients like Jabu that I get to serve.